 A second self-propelled swede and root harvester was on offer from German maker Horsch, although it was showing a few more obvious signs of age and had a slightly greater 8,856 hours.

-Running a Mercedes V8 diesel engine, bidding for the harvester struggled, with the winning bid just £5,500, indicative of the work required to transform it back to its former glory.
+Bidding for the harvester struggled, with the winning amount just £5,500, indicative of the work required to transform it back to its former glory.

 Horsch harvester £5,665